MehdiLouzar/Industria-merged/Back-End/README.md

 ### CORS

-API routes include a middleware that sets permissive CORS headers.
+Every API handler adds permissive CORS headers using a small helper.
 Requests from the frontend running on `localhost:3000` therefore succeed without additional configuration.

 ## Populate the database with initDB.sql